ronalzan/aurora-oidc-springboot/README.md

-# Spring Boot, SAML, and Aurora
+# Spring Boot, OIDC, and Aurora

 A Spring Boot example app that shows how to implement single sign-on (SSO) with OpenID Connect (OIDC) and Aurora.